Read This First

 4. Ideologies that exploit emotional resonance can exacerbate social and political divisions.

-5. Emotional appeals are powerful tools for manipulation: This is not just a label to file away; it changes how Ideologies of Emotion should be judged inside whether a mind is becoming more answerable to reality or merely more fluent in defending itself.
+5. Emotional appeals are powerful tools for manipulation: What matters here is whether the claim makes a mind more answerable to reality or merely more skillful at defending itself.

 6. A focus on emotional satisfaction often comes at the expense of logical consistency and empirical evidence.